Senegal court confirms March poll, ending weeks of uncertainty | Politics

 Senegalese presidential candidates faced a shortened race to election day on Thursday after the constitutional council confirmed the delayed vote would be held on March 24, kick-starting a competition that remains wide open.
 Uncertainty over the date of the vote has gripped the West African country since early February, when the authorities' thwarted bid to postpone the Feb.
 25 poll by 10 months provoked widespread protests and warnings of democratic backsliding.

-(Additional reporting by Portia Crowe and Bate Felix Writing by Sofia Christensen and Alessandra Prentice Editing by Bate Felix and Nick Macfie)
+"Faye will likely enjoy a boost in support.
+The party will utilise the crisis to convince voters that their criticism of the state of democracy and the ruling elite is substantiated," Durmaz said.
+(Additional reporting by Sofia Christensen, Portia Crowe and Bate Felix Writing by Sofia Christensen and Alessandra Prentice Editing by Bate Felix, Nick Macfie and Nick Zieminski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)